-We need now to turn to the distinction between qualitative and quantitative research.
+We need now turn to the distinction between qualitative and quantitative research.
 This distinction will feature frequently throughout this book.
 The notions of 'qualitative research' and 'quantitative research' are umbrella terms for a number of approaches, methods and theoretical backgrounds on each side.
 That is, each of these two terms in fact covers a wide range of procedures, methods and approaches.
 Nevertheless, they are useful.
-Here, therefore, we develop an outline of the two approaches (for more details see Flick 2009 and Bryman 2008) and consider what characterizes each.
+Here, therefore, we develop an outline of the two approaches (for more details, see Bryman 2008 and Flick 2014a) and consider what characterizes each.

-Quantitative Research
+Quantitative research

 Quantitative research can be characterized as follows.
-In studying a phenomenon (e.g. stress of students), you will start from a concept (e.g. a concept of stress), which you spell out theoretically beforehand (e.g. in a model of stress, which you set up or take from the literature).
+In studying a phenomenon (e.g. the stress of students), you will start from a concept (e.g. a concept of stress), which you spell out theoretically beforehand (e.g. in a model of stress, which you set up or take from the literature).
 For the empirical study, you will formulate a hypothesis (or several hypotheses), which you will test (e.g. that for students in humanities, university is more stressful than for students in the natural sciences).
 In the empirical project, the procedure of measurement has high relevance for finding out differences among persons concerning the characteristics you study (e.g. there are students with more and less stress).

 In most cases, we cannot expose a theoretical concept immediately to measurement.
 Rather, we have to find indicators that permit a measurement in place of the concept.
 We may say that the concept has to be operationalized in these indicators.
 In our example, you could operationalize stress before an exam by using physiological indicators (e.g. higher blood pressure) and then apply blood pressure measurements.
-More often researchers operationalize research through using specific questions (e.g. 'Before exams, I feel often under pressure') with specific alternatives of answering (like in the example in Figure 1.1).
+More often, researchers operationalize research through using specific questions (e.g. 'Before exams, I often feel under pressure') with specific alternatives of answering (as in the example in Figure 1.1).

 Data collection is designed in a standardized way (e.g. all participants in a study may be interviewed under the same circumstances and in the same way).
-The methodological ideal is the kind of scientific measurement achieved in the natural sciences.
-By standardization of the data collection and of the research situation, the criteria of reliability, validity and objectivity (see Chapter 11) can be met.
+The methodological ideal is the kind of scientific measurement achieved in the natural